savageGrant/data-512-a2/README.md

 The data files stored in this project were accessed and saved on 10/14/2021.

 1.
 The Wikipedia [politicians by country dataset](https://figshare.com/articles/Untitled_Item/5513449) can be found on Figshare.
-Read through the documentation for this repository, then download and unzip it to extract the data file, which is called page_data.csv.
+Read through the documentation for this repository, then download and unzip it to extract the data file, which is called [page_data.csv](https://github.com/savageGrant/data-512-a2/blob/main/raw_data/page_data.csv).
+This file can be found in the raw_data folder.

 |Column        | Description                                        |
 |--------------|----------------------------------------------------|